vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 its kṣ treated as ṣ, according to the accepted rule.

 147\.
-The aspiration ह् h is not allowed to maintain itself, but (like ज् j and श् ç) either reverts to its original guttural form, appearing as क् k, or is changed to ट् ṭ—both in accordance with its treatment in
+The aspiration ह् h is not allowed to maintain itself, but (like ज् j and श् ś) either reverts to its original guttural form, appearing as क् k, or is changed to ट् ṭ—both in accordance with its treatment in
 inflection: see below, 222.
 And, also as in inflection, the original sonant aspiration of a few roots (given at 155b) reappears when their